paulsinclair51/briteTest/docs/Contributor_Guide.md

 ### 8.2.
 Alternative Brand Names

-TODO: add BriteTest and OpenTest to table.

-Preferred alternative brand names:
 TODO: add these to table.
+- BriteTest (bT)
-- CanaryRunner
+- CanaryRunner (CR)
-- CanaryAssert
+- CanaryAssert (CA)
-- CanaryProof
+- CanaryProof (CP)
-- CanaryTestRunner
+- CanaryTestRunner (CYR)
+- OpenTest (OT)

-These names are reserved as fallback options if a naming conflict requires a project rename.
+These names are fallback options if a naming conflict requires a brand/project rename.

-Additional two-letter abbreviation candidates:

 These notes are an informal naming screen only.
 They are based on how generic, descriptive, or commonly used the terms appear in software and testing.
 They